 Information needs to be current, accurate, and complete.

 Note that some of these items may only be conceptually available or not available for a design stage study.
-Studies using incomplete information will need to be updated by the client when the full information becomes available.
+Studies using incomplete information will need to be updated when the full information becomes available.

 DHA Team